+Description One and a half storey detached house.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Lounge, Living Room, Bedroom 1, Kitchen/Dining Room and Bathroom with WC.
+First/Attic Floor: Bedroom 2, Bedroom 3, Bedroom 4 and Shower Room with WC.

+145m 2 or thereby (attic rooms with sloping ceilings measured to 1.5m height).

-Description Detached cottage.
-Accommodation Ground Floor: Lounge, Kitchen/Dining Room, Bedroom 1, Bedroom 2, Bedroom 3 and Bathroom with w.c.
-Gross internal floor area (m2) 85m2 or thereby.
-Neighbourhood and location The property is situated in a rural location and is accessed over shared a farm track from the A75 trunk road.
-The main shopping, social and educational amenities for the area are provided in the neighbouring town of Castle Douglas.
-Age It is estimated that the property was constructed in the late 1800s.
+Neighbourhood and location The property is situated in a rural location, with adjoining land and buildings being in agricultural use.
+Local amenities are available in the nearby village of Kirkcowan (2.5 miles), and the main shopping, social and educational facilities for the area are provided in Newton Stewart (10 miles).
+Age It is estimated that the property was constructed in the late

+Age 1800s.
 Weather Dry and sunny.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys are of stone pointed and painted construction, with concrete copings and clay pots.
+The two remaining chimneys are of stone pointed construction, with lead flashings and clay pots which are mostly capped.
+A former chimney that projected above the rear gable has been taken down to below roof level.

-Roofing including roof space

-binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and slated with stone ridging and skews, and the slated roof over the extension has metal ridging and hips.
-Access to the attic roof voids above the original building is gained through ceiling hatches in the entrance vestibules/halls.
-The roof is of timber frame construction overlaid with sarkingboard, and there is horsehair beneath the slates.
-A ceiling hatch in the rear hallway provides access into the roof void above the extension.
-This roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane below the slates.
-The roof voids are insulated above the ceilings.
+The roofs are pitched and slated with stone ridging and skews, and there are metal hips and ridges to the front dormers.
+A limited partial inspection of the apex and eaves roof voids was undertaken.
+The roof is of timber frame construction overlaid with sarking board.
+Where seen, there is a mix of horsehair and felt beneath the slates.
+The roof voids are part insulated only.
+The hatch to the front eaves void was secured with skews, and this roof space was not accessed or inspected.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are formed in cast iron.
+The rainwater fittings are formed in a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction which are pointed and painted externally.
-The walls of the extension are of cavity brick construction which are also pointed and painted.
+The main walls are of solid stone construction which are pointed externally.